Now that Juneteenth is a national holiday, Americans are called to be more aware of the horrors of American slavery outside of Black History Month.

 The Legacy Museum: From Enslavement to Mass Incarceration / The National Memorial for Peace and Justice — Montgomery, Alabama

 New to mainstream conversation is the movement around defunding the police and abolishing prisons.
 However, abolitionists and activists have been fighting for this progress for decades.
 Statistics and research prove that Black Americans are disproportionately likely to be incarcerated.
 The Legacy Museum explains this phenomenon through the legacy of slavery.

 Opened by the Equal Justice Initiative, the museum shines a light on the horrors of slavery and well as an equally unflinching view about the present injustices of the prison system.
 After groundbreaking films like 13th and books like Michelle Alexander's exceptional The New Jim Crow, a visit to the Legacy Museum is a visceral reminder of the realities of contemporary oppression.

 Museum Of The African Diaspora — San Francisco, CA

 The landscape of Black Americans is diverse and varied and the MOAD, an affiliate of the Smithsonian, finds its focus in the global lens of the African Diaspora.
 The museum explores the nuances of the Transatlantic Slave Trade, as well as the contemporary African diaspora.
 It also sheds light on different eras and diverse movement patterns to emphasize that Blackness is not a monolith and to promote a more global way of looking at activism.

-Honoring Black history and culture beyond federal holidays, which are often devoid of context, is a good way to immerse ourselves in anti-racism.
-Black culture museums are constant reminders for us to think deeper about intersectionality, history, and systemic oppression in our everyday lives.
+Honoring Black history and culture beyond federal holidays, which are often devoid of context, is an excellent way to immerse ourselves in anti-racism.
+Black culture museums are constant reminders for us to think more deeply about intersectionality, history, and systemic oppression in our everyday lives.